 Use an Enzyme Deodorizer

-Another good way to deal with spots is with an enzyme deodorizer, especially if the spots are part of housebreaking your dog.
+Another good way to deal with spots is with an enzyme deodorizer, especially if the spots are part of housebreaking your puppy.
 Enzyme cleaners not only cut through scent, but they get rid of the chemicals that tell your dog that the spot in question is good for marking.
 You’ll use the cleaner, let it dry, and then vacuum it up to get rid of the odor.

 How to Keep Your Couch from Smelling